previder/kubernetes-demo/01_deployment.md

 ```

 ## Creating a deployment
-Create the deployment named "nginx-deployment"
+Create the deployment named "nginx-deployment".
+This will create 1 pod and makes sure there will always be 1 running.

 ```console
 cat > 01_deployment.yaml << EOF